jimburton/semaphore/README.md

 the `Librarian` instance and `long`.
 Since neither field will be changed after it is first set, mark them as `final`.
 Since `Student` is a subclass of `Thread` it needs a `run` method.
-This method should ask the librarian for a desk, then sleep for the right amount of time (typical!), then let the librarian know that the desk is free again.
+This method should ask the librarian for a desk, then sleep for the right amount of time (typical!), then let the librarian know that the desk is free again by asking it to release the desk.
 Use the logger defined in the `Main` class to log what the student is doing.
 For example,

     Main.LOG.info(String.format("Student %s would like to work", getName()));
     librarian.requestDesk();